tazama-lf/docs/Product/configuration-management.md

     *   may contain a number of exit conditions

-    *   will contains either result bands
+    *   will contain either result bands

     *   or alternatively will contain result cases